 Termites are known as "silent destroyers" because of their ability to chew through wood, flooring and even wallpaper undetected.
 There are about 2,000 known termite species in the world.
 Each year, termites cause more than $5 billion in property damage.

-Find information on termite control at the official NPMA website.
+Parents and kids alike can find additional termite facts and information on termite control at the official NPMA website.

 Dampwood termites are normally larger in size than other termite species.
 Like drywood termites, dampwood colonies don’t have workers.
 Younger termites called "false workers" do all the work for the colony.

 Dampwood termites like to feed on very moist wood.

 Because they need lots of moisture, dampwood termites usually live in damp, dying wood or in houses with leaking plumbing that keeps the wood wet.

 Dampwood termites do not carry disease and don’t usually bother buildings because there is not enough water in the wood.